 Regular Checks.
-Make regular checks of your mirrors to be aware of traffic and to check on your vehicle.
+You need to make regular checks of your mirrors to be aware of traffic and to check your vehicle.

 Traffic.
-Check your mirrors for vehicles on either side and behind you.
+Check your mirrors for vehicles on either side and in back of you.
 In an emergency, you may need to know whether you can make a quick lane change.
 Use your mirrors to spot overtaking vehicles.
 There are "blind spots" that your mirrors cannot show you.
-Check your mirrors regularly to know where other vehicles are around you and to see if they move into your blind spots.
+Check your mirrors regularly to know where other vehicles are around you, and to see if they move into your blind spots.

 Check Your Vehicle.
 Use the mirrors to keep an eye on your tires.
-It is one way to spot a tire fire.
-If you are carrying open cargo, you can use the mirrors to check it.
-Look for loose straps, ropes or chains.
+It's one way to spot a tire fire.
+If you're carrying open cargo, you can use the mirrors to check it.
+Look for loose straps, ropes, or chains.
 Watch for a flapping or ballooning tarp.

 Special Situations.
 Special situations require more than regular mirror checks.
-These are lane changes, turns, merges and tight maneuvers.
+These are lane changes, turns, merges, and tight maneuvers.

 Lane Changes.
-Check your mirrors to make sure no one is alongside you or about to pass you.
+You need to check your mirrors to make sure no one is alongside you or about to pass you.
 Check your mirrors:

-- · Before you change lanes to make sure there is enough room. - After you have signaled to check that no one has moved into your blind spot. - · Right after you start the lane change to double-check that your path is clear. - · After you complete the lane change.
+Before you change lanes to make sure there is enough room.

+After you have signaled, to check that no one has moved into your blind spot.

+Right after you start the lane change, to double-check that your path is clear.

+After you complete the lane change.